pfwd/talk-docker-for-wordpress-developers/src/slides.md

 ---

-# What is the difference between VM's and Containers
+# What is the difference between virtual machines and containers

 ---
 ![bg width:55%](../src/assets/images/containers_virtual_machines.jpg)